 Emeritus, ECMC Foundation

-Mr. DePodesta has served on several boards and in governance roles in both the public and private sectors.
-As one of the original members of the Higher Education Assistance Foundation (HEAF) board of directors when it was established in 1990, he assisted with the implementation and supervision of the controlled liquidation of HEAF's $9 billion student loan portfolio.
+As one of the original members of the Higher Education Assistance Foundation (HEAF) board when it was established in 1990, Mr. DePodesta assisted with the conception, implementation and supervision of the “controlled liquidation” of HEAF’s $9 billion student loan portfolio.
 He later served as chairman of the HEAF Liquidation Trust during the wind-down process.
-When the Department created the charter establishing ECMC, Mr. DePodesta transitioned to serving on the board of ECMC in 1994.
+When the U.S. Department of Education created the charter establishing Educational Credit Management Corporation (ECMC), Mr. DePodesta transitioned to serving on the board of ECMC in 1994.
 During his tenure on the board, Mr. DePodesta has served as chairman of the Governance and Compensation Committee, chairman of the Investment Committee, chairman of the ECMC Group Board of Directors and chairman of the ECMC Foundation Board of Directors.